• Menu

 Piazza IX Aprile

-This bustling square half way down Corso Umberto, is the heart of Taormina and offers an excellent spot to relax, people-watch, and take in the sweeping views of the coastline.
+This bustling square half way down Corso Umberto, is the heart of Taormina and offers spots to relax with a coffee or aperitivo, people-watch, and take in sweeping views of the coastline.
 If you’re visiting in the evening, try to grab a seat at one of the cafes (easier said than done) and enjoy the sunset.

 Corso Umberto high street in Taormina